 As a result, they can struggle with some power quality issues, like residual DC currents, harmonics, or imbalance.

-Generally speaking, most inverters generate some residual DC currents.
+Thus, generally speaking, most inverters generate some residual DC currents.

 11. What should you know about solar (PV) panels, electrical grids and harmonic distortion?